-We reiterate again some of the points made by Shamsul Amri Baharuddin in his previous works.
-In his original writing on "Ethnicity, Class, Culture, and Identity" in 1998.
+We reiterate some of the points made by Shamsul in his previous works on "Ethnicity, class, culture, and identity".
 In charting the forms of social stratification within the corpus of Malaysian Studies, he outlines four major dimensions, namely the titular categories.
 In his review of the literature, he notes that as a paradigm, social class is framed within an ethnic approach, and often ignores social construction.
 This paradigm is also ironically made possible by the epistemological colonisation by the British.